ChrisAs/Corono-Checker/README.md

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
+* Wanted to make an app relevant to the current time we are liviing in